 - Downtown Disney is open to reduced crowds.

-- The Parks and Hotels will announce an opening date once approved by the state.
+- The Parks and Hotels will announce an opening date in the coming weeks and months

 Here is what we know about the opening of Disneyland Resort:

 Below are the important things to know about Disneyland Resorts opening if you plan to visit in the near future.